What is Familial Chylomicronaemia Syndrome (FCS)?

 FCS is very rare, around one to two in a million people have it.

-If you have FCS, you have it from the time you’re born.
-But when the symptoms start and how much they affect you varies from person to person.
-Sometimes symptoms are more severe and appear in infancy or early childhood and they will usually be diagnosed at a young age.
+If you have FCS, you have it from the time you’re born, but when the symptoms appear and how much they affect you varies from person to person.
+For some, symptoms are more severe and appear in infancy or early childhood and they will usually be diagnosed at a young age.
 For others, symptoms appear in childhood or adolescence, and they will be diagnosed later.

 - Regular bouts of pain in the abdomen (stomach area) – this can be mild or severe.